dekarrin/ictiobus/docs/ictcc.md

 Many parsing algorithms have a 'k' in their names; this stands for the number of lookahead tokens from input that it uses to decide how to parse it.
 At the time of this writing, ictcc can only produce parsers whose k = 1.
-For futureproofing purposes, it is gauranteed that if ictcc ever becomes capable of higher values of k, it will always select the lowest one required to build a parser for that algorithm.
+For futureproofing purposes, it is guaranteed that if ictcc ever becomes capable of higher values of k, it will always select the lowest one required to build a parser for that algorithm.

-Automatic selection of the parsing algorithm may be slow; because of theoretical restrictions, the problem of whether a paraticular type of parser that accepts a particular grammar can be constructed can often only be answered by fully constructing the parser and then testing it for validity.
+Automatic selection of the parsing algorithm may be slow; because of theoretical restrictions, the problem of whether a particular type of parser that accepts a particular grammar can be constructed can often only be answered by fully constructing the parser and then testing it for validity.
 This means that, for instance, if a grammar is parsable by a CLR parser, but not by an LL, SLR, or LALR parser, ictcc would first try to construct every other type of parser as it goes down the list before finally arriving at the CLR parser.
-Because of this, it may be desirable to allow automatic algorithm selection to run only when making changes to the grammar, and once ictcc finds the one that works, manually setting it for future executions.
+Because of this, it may be desirable to allow automatic algorithm selection to run only when making changes to the grammar, and once ictcc finds the one that works, it can be manually selected for future executions.

 ## Ambiguity Resolution